WakandaWebWeaver/hivemind/readme.md

 HiveMind is a platform that allows students to share study materials, ask questions, and discuss topics with their peers.
 The platform is designed to be user-friendly and easy to navigate, with features such as a profanity filter.
 Users can create posts, comment on posts, view/download study materials, upload study materials, and search for study materials.

-> Originally to be college specific, I will change the scope to be more general.

 ## Table of Contents

 - [Installation](#installation)